 As an alternative to a formal assessment, and if justified by the screening test results, the School may suggest a course of additional specialist teaching by a qualified specialist on a one-to-one or small group basis in school.
 This would normally total one 30-60 minutes per week during term time.
-This provision must be paid for separately by parents on a private basis, at a rate of £33 per lesson.
+This provision must be paid for separately by parents on a private basis, at a set hourly rate.